nicolaiolsen/XLGearBanker/README.md

 ### Depositing/withdrawing gear

+**NOTE:** *For now the recommeded way is to bind a key in your keybinding menu - UI 2.0 is coming to help make this an easier process*
 Depositing and withdrawing gear happens either through keybindings or slash_commands.
 Using the slash_commands "/xlgb_deposit setNumber", "/xlgb_withdraw setNumber", while having your bank/storage chest open will result in depositing/withdrawing the gear set #(setNumber) to/from the bank/storage chest.
 **Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*